When to Visit Ooty: The Season That Changes Everything

 Why It's the Best

 The Nilgiri hills are at their most lush — every surface drips with green.
-The tea estates have their post-monsoon glow.
-The waterfalls around Pykara and Coonoor are at full flow.
+The tea estates carry their post-monsoon glow.
+The waterfalls around Pykara and Coonoor run at full flow.
 And the crowds?
 Gone.
 Indian school holidays ended in June.
 The foreign tourist season hasn't peaked yet.

-Doddabetta Peak has its best visibility in October-November.
-I saw all the way to the Mysore plateau on a clear November morning.
-In May, I saw fog.
+Doddabetta Peak delivers its best visibility in October-November.
+On a clear November morning, the view reaches all the way to the Mysore plateau.
+In May, it's fog.

-The toy train is bookable without 2-week advance planning.
+The toy train is bookable without two weeks of advance planning.
 The botanical garden is peaceful.
 The chocolate shops have shorter lines.

 Crowd Level